Hui Aloha ʻĀina: Protests against the overthrow and provisional government

-On April 18, an executive body of seven members: Campbell, Nāwahi, Rebecca Kahalewai Cummins, Mary Ann Kaulalani Parker Stillman, Jessie Kapaihi Kaae, Hattie K. Hiram, Laura Kekupuwolui Mahelona submitted a petition to Commissioner Blount.
+Immediately after the overthrow of the Hawaiian monarchy in 1893, the women’s league began issuing formal protests to U.S. Commissioner Blount.
+On April 18, 1893, an executive body of seven members: Campbell, Nāwahi, Rebecca Kahalewai Cummins, Mary Ann Kaulalani Parker Stillman, Jessie Kapaihi Kaae, Hattie K. Hiram, and Laura Kekupuwolui Mahelona submitted a petition to Blount.
+Their petition called for preventing the American pursuit of power and material gain from disrupting the well-being of the islands, and it criticized the political turmoil and unrest that a small group of foreigners.